 Combine a non-defensive attitude with a charged sexual presence.

-While your relaxed, cool air is calming your target mind and lowering inhibitions, your glances, voice, and physical presence is raising the temperature.
+While you’re relaxed, cool air is calming your target’s mind and lowering inhibitions, your glances, voice, and physical presence are raising the temperature.

 To achieve it, it all starts with you.
 Train yourself to let go of your own inhibitions, doubts, and anxieties.